 How to clean a rug at home

 How often you should clean a rug also depends on certain factors: the level of activity in the room, how well you vacuum and the quality level of the fibers.
+Hence, when you go on choosing handheld cleaners for vacuuming, ensure that you get the best ones.
 But Jan David Winitz, president and founder of Claremont Rug Company in California, provided a little trick.

 “Turn over the corners of the rug and cup your hand so that when you turn over the corner, your hand is underneath it,” he said.
 “Then, with your fingers, flick the back of the rug a dozen times.
 Any dirt that’s in the pile will actually fall out in your hand.
 That’s a way you could see if the rug is dirty or clean.”